IAMSSROBINSON/ls-js110/01_javascript_collections/02_collections_basics/01_string_element_reference.md

 ## Referencing More Than One Char With `.slice`

-The `.slice()` method invoked on a string object can allow for returning more than a single character from the object.
+The `string.slice()` method invoked on a string object can allow for returning more than a single character from the object.

   - it accepts two arguments
     - the index position to start the extraction